 Today, you will work in teams to share your ideas about engineering with your classmates.
 Each group will develop a brochure/flyer that explains one kind of engineer and what s/he gets to design, test and build.
 And, you will also make a short quiz to test your classmates' knowledge!

-Once all groups have shared their flyers and quizzes with the class, collect them for a class "Olympic Engineering" binder so that we can remember our wonderful trip to Beijing and all that we learned there.
+Once all groups have shared their flyers and quizzes with the class, we will collect them into a class "Olympic Engineering" binder so that we can remember our wonderful trip to Beijing and all that we learned.

 Before the Activity